 3. Suppliers Request Payment

 The supplier sends the next invoice – or Account Receivable – to the financial intermediary, requesting early payment minus the processing fee.
 No interest is added to the cash advance, which means buyers and suppliers avoid debt on their balance sheets.

 When the supplier requests a payment, the buyer is notified for approval.
 The financing institution then issues payment to the suppliers on behalf of the buyer.

 5. Supplier Receives Payment Early

 Once approved, the cash advance provides the supplier with the working capital necessary to begin processing the subsequent order.
-Suppliers can receive their funds in less than 10 days, compared to the typical 30 to 90 day waiting period of most banks.
+Suppliers can receive their funds in 48 hours, compared to the typical 30 to 90 day waiting period of most banks.

 6. Buyers Make Payments by the Maturity Date

 The buyer pays back the third-party financing company in full within the agreed-upon time frame or maturity date.
 Production can continue uninterrupted when working capital is available, benefitting all parties involved.

 Immediate cashflow challenges that impact one link in the supply chain can have a rippling effect on other members of the manufacturing and distribution process.
 Reverse factoring ensures workflows stay on track and uninterrupted for everyone in the supply chain.
 Suppliers benefit in the following ways:

 - Receive invoice payments faster